How to solve the biggest problems with independent contractors in China

-As the world’s second largest economy in the world, you would expect China to be a country that would easily open its doors to foreign inventors that would bring in a lot of job opportunities to its people well that is apparently not the case.
-Perhaps the right way to put it is that they do welcome foreign employers and investors in their country for business however, in the recent years China’s laws and regulations will not make it as easy as it is compared to other countries.
+As the world’s second-largest economy in the world, you would expect China to be a country that would easily open its doors to foreign inventors that would bring in a lot of job opportunities to its people well that is apparently not the case.
+Perhaps the right way to put it is that they do welcome foreign employers and investors in their country for business, however, in recent years, China’s laws and regulations will not make it as easy as it is compared to other countries.
 As its economy evolved and became one of the most powerful economies in the world, China’s labor laws and regulations have evolved along with it to keep up with the economic progress that the country has achieved.

-Due to China’s standpoint when it comes to independent contractors it is virtually impossible to use such method to outsource workers without having to take legal risks against the government.
-Before we take an in depth look at the biggest problems with independent contractor in China let us first understand what this method is.
+Due to China’s standpoint when it comes to independent contractors it is virtually impossible to use such a method to outsource workers without having to take legal risks against the government.
+Before we take an in-depth look at the biggest problems with an independent contractor in China let us first understand what this method is.

 The biggest question when it comes to hiring independent contractors in China is this: what are the risks?
 As mentioned earlier, China isn’t as accepting of independent contractors compared to other leading economies in the world.
 The following are seen as the biggest problems with independent contractors in China:

 Independent contractors aren’t entirely illegal in China.
-It’s just that to make it legal, there’s a lot of complicated paperwork involved that often times it leads into two things: foreign business turn away from hiring independent contractors or do it discreetly which means illegally.
-However, here are two other problems that falls under this category.
+It’s just that to make it legal, there’s a lot of complicated paperwork involved that oftentimes leads into two things: foreign business turn away from hiring independent contractors or do it discreetly which means illegally.
+However, there are two other problems that fall under this category.

-This requires a lot of cost and expenses on the end of the company.
+This requires a lot of costs and expenses for the company.
 This is why many foreign investors think twice about outsourcing an employee in China.

-In 2015, the Chinese government doubled their tax collection efforts due their slowing economy.
+In 2015, the Chinese government doubled its tax collection efforts due to the slowing economy.
 This move from the Chinese government is especially focused on foreign companies in China.
 Although employer taxes and benefits vary from city to city they normally total around 40% of an employee’s salary which is definitely a disadvantage to foreign companies.

 - Employment solution